Do you want to get better results and faster?

 When people see anything that slightly resembles leadership and direction, they will usually follow.
 Just like public speaking, leadership needs practice.
 Use every opportunity to take the lead.

 Another part of leadership is standing up for your team.
 If someone screws up and you have to take the heat, you will.
 You can later discuss what happened with the person responsible in private.
 You will get the reputation that you can be depended on and deal with the problem instead of looking for scapegoats.

 The hard part is thinking and making decisions.
-When your group is making decisions take the lead, come up with ideas, and go first.
-As long as you continue to make sense people will follow.
-Whenever possible people try to avoid thinking, and they are really happy if someone is going to do all the thinking for them.
+When your group is making decisions, take the lead, come up with ideas, and go first.
+As long as you continue to make sense, people will follow.
+Whenever possible, people try to avoid thinking, and they are delighted if someone is going to do all the thinking for them.

 When you put yourself in these situations, you will get more visibility.
 Visibility will lead to more responsibility.
-This may seem like a risky thing, but it’s the only way to grow as a leader.
+Standing out may seem like a risky thing, but it’s the only way to grow as a leader.